How The Wii Balance Board Is Helping Multiple Sclerosis Patients

 These brain changes in MS patients are thought to be an expression of neural plasticity.
 Neural plasticity is the brain’s ability to adapt and form new connections throughout life, said lead author Luca Prosperini, M.D., Ph.D.

 “The most important finding in this study is that a task-oriented and repetitive training aimed at managing a specific symptom is highly effective and induces brain plasticity,” Prosperini said.
 “More specifically, the improvements promoted by the Wii balance board can reduce the risk of accidental falls in patients with MS, thereby reducing the risk of fall-related comorbidities like trauma and fractures.”

 Dr. Prosperini added that comparable plasticity has been described in persons who play video games, but the exact mechanisms behind the phenomenon are still unknown.
-He hypothesized that changes can occur at the cellular level within the brain and may be related to myelination, the process of building the protective sheath around the nerves.
+He hypothesized that changes can occur at the cellular level within the brain and may be related to myelination, the process of building the protective myelin sheath around the nerves.